 Tricks of Perspective

 In conversation with Deborah Cohen (Peter B. Ritzma Professor of Humanities and Professor of History), Deborah Baker will discuss how she found the stories on which her books have been based and her thoughts on making archives—and people—come alive on the page.

 The Kaplan Institute's Artist in Residence Program brings internationally acclaimed artists to campus for quarter-long residencies.
 The program seeks to facilitate production of new work and to provide insight into the process of conceptualizing and producing creative work.

-Since 2008, the Kaplan Institute has hosted 18 innovative and award-winning artists working in diverse media.
-Unlike other residency programs, the Institute situates the artist within a scholarly interdisciplinary community.
-Artists in Residence present and discuss work at lunch colloquia along with Kaplan fellows and affiliates.
-The artists also share their practice with the broader Northwestern community through screenings, exhibitions, lectures, concerts, readings, or performances.
+Since 2008, the Kaplan Institute has hosted nearly 30 innovative and award-winning artists working in diverse media.
+The Institute situates the artist within a scholarly interdisciplinary community where they share their practice with the broader Northwestern community through screenings, exhibitions, lectures, concerts, readings, or performances.

 A department or program at Northwestern must nominate and cosponsor an artist for residency.
-The program provides a stipend, production budget, and housing, and artists are expected to have substantial interaction with students over the course of the residency, through teaching appointments, short-term seminars and open studio events.
+The program provides a stipend, production budget, and housing, and artists are expected to have substantial interaction with students over the course of the residency, through teaching appointments, short-term seminars, and open studios, and public events.

-In the past, the Kaplan Institute has collaborated with the departments of Art Theory and Practice, Art History, Latina/o Studies, Radio/Television/Film, Asian American Studies, the Segal Institute, Global Languages Initiative, Residential Colleges, the Block Museum of Art, and the Northwestern Library.Back to top
+In the past, the Kaplan Institute has collaborated with the departments of Art Theory and Practice, Art History, History, Latina/o Studies, Radio/Television/Film, Asian American Studies, the Segal Institute, Global Humanities Initiative, Global Languages Initiative, Residential Colleges, the Block Museum of Art, and the Northwestern Libraries.Back to top